 During Ashley’s formative years she also pursued other interests such as travel and language, fine and dimensional arts, wilderness camping, sailing, kayaking, and other athletic endeavors.
 When she was nineteen she spent a summer living and working in Paris and studying French at the Sorbonne.
 During her travels, Ashley has visited eighteen different countries and five different continents, including Africa and South America.
 Since her teenage years, running has also been one of Ashley’s primary hobbies.
 When she was twenty-three she completed the San Francisco Marathon and in July of 2008 she competed in the Philadelphia SheRox Triathlon.
 She is a graduate of the Baja, Mexico, sea kayaking course offered by the National Outdoor Leadership School and she worked for a summer in Whittier, Alaska, as a sea kayak guide.
 Ashley has also visited all 50 of the United States.

 Since 2001 Ashley has been competing at the three star level and has been ranked consistently in the top 75 event riders in the United States, making her a long-listed athlete for the U.S. Equestrian Team.
 In 2002 she was chosen to participate in the USET Developing Riders program.
 In 2007 and 2008 on ESB Irish Doctrine and in 2011 and 2012 on Jet she qualified to compete at the four star level.
-She is a Founding Member on the Rider Advisory Board of the Professional Riders Organization as well as a PRO Junior Mentor.
+In 2014 she had a top 25 finish on Tactical Maneuver at the fall championship, Fair Hill International CCI3*.
+Ashley is a Founding Member on the Rider Advisory Board of the Professional Riders Organization as well as a PRO Junior Mentor.
 In 2009 she became certified as an ICP Level III instructor through the U.S. Eventing Association’s Instructor Certification Program.